Qsilver97/Qwallet/README.md

-In general qwallet will return integer status as follows: negative number would indicate error.N occured, N being -result 0 means operation completed
->0 means operation was queued and the result is the queued task number.
+In general qwallet will return integer status as follows: negative number would indicate error.N occured, N being -result 0 means operation completed positive number means operation was queued and the result is the queued task number.

 for a queued task number the status command can be used to obtain status, which will be the same status number unless the command completed, in which case the result will be set